Good will is a prerequisite, but it alone is not enough.

 He did not have to live through the execution of his sister and brother-in-law, the French royal couple, or the rise of Napoleon.

 Joseph II's health had been failing for years; he was overextending himself in his reforming zeal.
 Now he began to suffer seriously and probably sensed the coming death.
-Pressed by his brother Leopold, as the designated successor, Joseph II gave up all resistance.
-On January 30, 1780, he revoked all reforms ordered since the death of Maria Theresa, except for the abolition of serfdom.
+Pressed by his brother Leopold, as the designated successor, Joseph II abandoned all resistance.
+On January 30, 1790, he revoked all reforms ordered since the death of Maria Theresa, except for the abolition of serfdom.

 He was succeeded by his brother Leopold II.